VincentDouchin/Dungeon-Survivors/README.md

-# Dungeon-Survivor
+# Dungeon-Survivors

-A small game inspired by Vampire Survivor and 20 minutes until dawn.
+A small game inspired by Vampire Survivors and 20 minutes till dawn.

 Available on Web and moble (install the website as a PWA for a better experience).